Yash-More1224/makemore_bigram/README.md

 This prediction is based on probabilities of next-character when the previous character is known.

-These probabilities are learnt from the training dataset.
+These probabilities are learnt from the training dataset, which consists of around 32,000 names.